 To solve this issue, IETF proposed a TURN solution where a ‘TURN server’ can act as a relay for symmetric NATs.
 In other words, if a symmetric NAT is discovered, the IP address of the TURN server can safely be used as the public IP+port for the UA behind the NAT irrespective of which outside UA it is contacting.
 The TURN server, in turn ensures that this relaying is only allowed for the selected calling/called parties providing additional security against general abuse.

 Finally, even though TURN works for all NAT configurations, since it is a middle-box relay architecture, STUN is more desirable, if possible.
-Therefore, there was a need to specify a 'framework of discovery' that would automatically try various options and select the best option of NAT traversal.
+Therefore, there was a need to specify a ‘framework of discovery’ that would automatically try various options and select the best option of NAT traversal.
 Thus ICE was born.
 ICE (Interactive Connectivity Establishment) is a procedure description of how UAs can try various options like STUN, TURN and other means to discover the best traversal protocol for a given scenario.
 Unfortunately, there are very few deployments that use ICE because of its complexity.
-(The IETF draft has been considerably simplified since it first was authored, so we hope to see more deployments sooner.)
+(The IETF draft has been considerably simplified since it was first authored, so we hope to see more deployments sooner.)

 NATing is not the only problem plaguing this space.
-Several Firewalls deploy several security measures which include opening symmetrical ports which means if a client behind the NAT opens port 6789 for media streaming, the UA on the far side cannot transmit media to another port.
+Several Firewalls deploy several security measures, which include opening symmetrical ports which means if a client behind the NAT opens port 6789 for media streaming, the UA on the far side cannot transmit media to another port.
 In addition to this, several firewalls close connections if there is a lack of traffic in a tunnel opened between a UA inside a firewall and one outside.
 To avoid this problem, several Session Border Controllers (SBC) implement fake pings for the sake of keeping the connection open.
 Firewall and NAT traversal is a detailed topic in its own right and readers are urged to refer to the links provided below for detailed analysis.
-Suffice to say that one of the most critical requirements for VoIP phones is their ability to 'auto-configure' and 'auto-discover' so that users do not need to worry about these complexities.
+Suffice to say that one of the most critical requirements for VoIP phones is their ability to ‘auto-configure’ and ‘auto-discover’ so that users do not need to worry about these complexities.
 Skype is an example of a successful auto-discovery solution that makes NAT traversal very transparent.
-Columbia university researchers earlier dissected Skype's NAT traversal and found that Skype uses a protocol very similar to STUN and TURN.
+Columbia University researchers earlier dissected Skype’s NAT traversal and found that Skype uses a protocol very similar to STUN and TURN.